Jasper Tsang: Stepping into politics

-Despite the events of Gang of Four and the political instability, Tsang remained faithful to the Communist Party of China.
-Due to his good education background, Tsang became a high-flyer within the leftist camp.
+Despite the events of Gang of Four and the political instability, Tsang remained faithful to the Chinese Communist Party.
+Due to his good education background, Tsang became an important member of the leftist camp.
 He stepped into the politics in 1976 when he was appointed a member of the Guangdong provincial committee of the Chinese People's Political Consultative Conference (CPPCC).
 He later became a member of the CPPCC National Committee in 1993.

-In the mid 1980s, Tsang was actively involved in the discussion of the drafting of the Basic Law of Hong Kong, the mini-constitution after the transfer of the sovereignty of Hong Kong in 1997.
+In the mid-1980s, Tsang was actively involved in the discussion of the drafting of the Basic Law of Hong Kong, the mini-constitution after the transfer of sovereignty over Hong Kong in 1997.
 He was one of the members of the "Group of 38" proposal consisting of educators with leftist background led by Basic Law Consultative Committee member Cheng Kai-nam which put forward a middle-of-the-ground proposal between the uncompromising rift of the pro-business conservative "Group of 89" and the pro-democracy liberal "Group of 190" proposals.

-During the Tiananmen protests of 1989, Tsang called for the support of the teachers and students of the Pui Kiu Middle School to support the Tiananmen students and their cause for a democratic China.
+During the 1989 Tiananmen Square protests and massacre, Tsang called for the support of the teachers and students of the Pui Kiu Middle School to support the Tiananmen students and their cause for a democratic China.
 After the massacre on 4 June, he told the reporters that he was "shocked and sad".
 However he and other leftists soon reiterated their position on the event and were recalled under Beijing's command.